pytorch/xla/docs/source/contribute/cpp_debugger.md

 #     build with debug info only for specified files
 ```

-Set an environment variable called `DEBUG` to any value to generate debug symbols
+When defined, the `DEBUG` will cause the build process to generate debug symbols
-for all source code.
-The binary generated with this setting will not be optimized
-and will contain debug symbols for all source code, therefore it will run slower
-than a non debug build.
+for all source files.
+It will also prevent the compiler from performing any
+optimizations, which will cause the geenrated binary to run too slow to perform

-To improve performance while debugging, set the `USE_CUSTOM_DEBINFO` environment
+meaningful work.
+We recommend using the `USE_CUSTOM_DEBINFO` environment variable
-variable to a semicolon list of source files for which you want to generate
+to specify a semicolon separated list of source files for which you want to
-debug symbols.
-You will need to choose which source files to generate debug
+generate debug symbols.
+This lets you generate debug symbols for only the source
-symbols.
+files you want to debug.
+All other source files are built and optimized as usual.

 We suggest the following steps: